CHARACTERISTICS OF THE CLASS

 Responds to all confirmed structure fires, and brush fires requiring more than a single station response and assists with firefighting operations as needed.

-Provides assistance to On-Duty Battalion Chief(s) during their shifts, including being on-call after hours at certain times
+Provides assistance to On-Duty Battalion Chief(s) during their shifts, including being on-call after hours, if necessary

 Participates in the career development of personnel